Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 ### building considerations

-Both those framework can be used by just dropping the JS file in your webpage and start using it!
+Both those frameworks can be used by just dropping the JS file in your webpage and by starting using it!
 That's really great!
 (I mean it 👍)

-That being said, using a **compilation step makes you sure that you can use everything the library can provide** (like [single file components](https://vuejs.org/v2/guide/single-file-components.html) for Vue and [JSX](https://reactjs.org/docs/introducing-jsx.html) for React)
+That being said, using a **compilation step makes it sure that you can use everything the library can provide** (like [single file components](https://vuejs.org/v2/guide/single-file-components.html) for Vue and [JSX](https://reactjs.org/docs/introducing-jsx.html) for React)

 Those libraries try their best to make things simple for the developers: